 A friend gifted me this for Christmas 2019 and I just loved the insanely sneaky plot.
 One of the greatest crime novels I’ve read this far.

 This biography inspired me to work harder myself, and I also learned a lot about all the different things Musk already achieved or is still doing currently, that I didn’t know of.
 I also think it was the first audiobook I’ve really listened to, so it got me started on a great habit of listening to (some of) my books while preparing my meals.

 This was so much fun to follow along.
 I learned a lot about Haskell, Scheme and parsing along the way.

 Wittgenstein now decided to return to Norway and live in isolation for the next two years, ‘doing logic.’

 Wittgenstein showed extreme passion and fanatic determination in his work ethic.
-He also seems a little crazy, but that’s how I like ’em.
+He also seems a little crazy, but you know; that’s how I like ’em.